Elk River Chain of Lakes Watershed

-The Elk River Chain of Lakes Watershed is a 75 mi waterway consisting of 14 lakes and connecting rivers in the northwestern section of the Lower Peninsula of the U.S. state of Michigan, which empty into Lake Michigan.
+The Elk River Chain of Lakes Watershed, commonly known as the Chain of Lakes, is a 75 mi waterway consisting of numerous lakes and connecting rivers in the northwestern Lower Peninsula of the U.S. state of Michigan.
+The watershed empties via the Elk River in Elk Rapids into the East Arm of Grand Traverse Bay, a bay of Lake Michigan.

 The watershed includes 500 sqmi in Antrim, Charlevoix, Grand Traverse, and Kalkaska counties.
 The watershed includes a series of 14 lakes and interconnecting rivers.
 From the uppermost lake in the chain, Beals Lake in Echo Township, Antrim County, the water flows 55 mi and drops 40 ft in elevation.
-It has over 200 mi of shoreline and almost 60 sqmi of water surface.
+It has over 200 mi of shoreline and almost 60 sqmi of water surface area.

 Geography

 The chain of lakes system begins with the upper stage of the Intermediate River, which rises in hill country at 45°00′20″N 85°04′45″W in the northwest corner of Chestonia Township in central Antrim County.
 From here, the waterway traverses a number of small lakes flowing north, then making a sharp turn near the village of Ellsworth, flows south through a narrow valley, paralleling the tracks of the Pere Marquette Railroad, until emptying into Intermediate Lake.
 The outlet of Intermediate Lake converges with the Cedar River in the village of Bellaire, gaining considerable volume.
 Now a river of substantial flow, it continues south into 1700 acre Lake Bellaire.
 Leaving the lake, the stream becomes the Grass River, winding for some 2 mi through the scenic Grass River Natural Area before emptying into Clam Lake.
 Clam Lake in turn empties directly into Torch Lake.
 At over 18000 acre in size, Torch Lake is the largest body of water in the system.
 The waterway, now clarified after traversing the immense depths of the lake, continues south through the Torch River, joins with the Rapid River, a major tributary, and empties into Lake Skegemog, a 2500 acre lake that is studded with large stump fields, the result of the flooding of timberlands when the lake level was raised several feet by the construction of the dam at the terminus of the system.
 Lake Skegemog, which is the meeting point of Grand Traverse, Kalkaska and Antrim counties, is conjoined at its western end to 7700 acre Elk Lake, the second-largest and final lake in the system.
 The outflow of Elk Lake, the Elk River, flows a short distance to a power dam in the town of Elk Rapids, then out into the east arm of the Grand Traverse Bay of Lake Michigan at 44°54′06″N 85°24′49″W. For most of its length, the chain is navigable by small boat, broken up only by a dam in Bellaire.
 Larger boats are able to navigate between Elk Rapids and Torch Lake.